Ai Accountant

 Introduction

-Reverse Charge Mechanism under GST in India flips the tax flow, the recipient pays GST on notified supplies.
-This influences cash flow, compliance workload, and period close, especially for SMEs and CA firms that work with unregistered suppliers, notified services, and complex ITC rules.
-Handled well, RCM becomes routine, not a fire drill.
+Reverse Charge Mechanism under GST in India flips the tax flow.
+The recipient pays GST on notified supplies, not the supplier.
+This influences cash flow, compliance workload, and period close.

-Think of RCM as pay first, claim later, your processes must prove receipt, payment, and eligibility, every month.
+Think of RCM as pay first, claim later.
+Your processes must prove receipt, payment, and eligibility, every month.

-When RCM Applies, Service Mapping and Rates
+When RCM Applies: Service Mapping and Rates

 Common RCM Services for SMEs and CA Firms